aarush2807/basketball/README.md

 ...         ...   ...

 ```
+##
+All data/stats are from https://www.basketball-reference.com/ and do not belong to me.
 ## License

 This project is dedicated to the public domain under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.